JJB8223/ShakeAndPour/docs/DesignDoc.md

 Kit: A significant addition to the model, a Kit is a bundled group of products sold together at a specific price.
 Each Kit includes a list of products, making it a convenient option for customers looking for package deals or themed collections.

-Customer: Customers are the end-users of the platform, capable of browsing the inventory, adding products and kits to their shopping cart, and making purchases.
+Customer: Customers are the end-users of the platform, capable of browsing the inventory, adding kits to their shopping cart, and making purchases.
 They interact with the e-store by logging in, searching for items, and checking out.

 Shopping Cart: The Shopping Cart is an essential component of the online shopping experience, allowing customers to accumulate a list of items they intend to purchase.
 Updated to include kits, it tracks both individual products and kits, along with the total price.

-Payment Method: This entity facilitates the transaction process, offering customers various options to complete their purchases, including Credit Card, Paypal, and Apple Pay.
+Customized Kits: This entity allows customers to create personalized product combinations tailored to their preferences.
+Customized kits empower users to design and buy kits that contain a selection of products of their choosing, providing a personalized shopping experience.

+Order: Represents a completed purchase by a customer.
+When a shopping cart's contents are finalized and paid for, an Order is generated.
+This entity captures all relevant details of the transaction, including the customer's information, the purchased items, and the total price.

+Order History: This component is a record of all past purchases made by a customer.
+It enables customers to view their transaction history, track previous orders, and facilitates easy repurchasing of the same products or kits.
+It provides a valuable reference for both the customer and the business for repurchases, customer service, and order tracking.

+Kit List: Contained within a Shopping Cart, the Kit List is a catalog of all the kits that a customer intends to purchase.
+This list details each kit's contents and price, contributing to the total price calculation for the shopping cart.

+Total Kit Price: This is the sum of the prices of all the kits present in a Shopping Cart.
+It provides a quick reference for customers to know how much the kits will cost as part of their overall purchase before final checkout.

+Product List: An attribute of the Kit entity, the Product List outlines all the individual products included within a kit.
+It serves to detail what customers will receive when purchasing a kit, ensuring transparency and allowing customers to verify the contents before making a decision.

 ## Architecture and Design